Dre's Story - Perimenopause, CBD, Hormones, and Recovery

 Perimenopause had OTHER plans!

-Jan 2017 - Hello ER doctor - one ticket please for ride to hell!
+Jan 2017 - Hello ER doctor - one ticket please for a ride to hell!

 One day, late January, I came unglued.